 What Is the Average Cost of a DIY 40×80 Concrete Slab?

 The $6 per square foot average for a concrete slab includes a contractor and labor.
 If you complete the project yourself, you may lower your costs by about $2.40 per square foot.
+To get an estimate of the cost of pouring concrete, you can use a concrete slab calculator to help determine costs.

 A 3,200 square foot concrete slab may cost $11,520, based on the average cost of materials for a six-inch concrete slab.
 Hiring a contractor to complete the same project may cost about $19,200.